kartiki-g/EID/README.md

-# EID
+# Consulting tech Development Services for education-oriented nonprofits in developing countries
-Coding fun for Education Initiative for Development: Computer Science Division!
+Coding fun for TechDev.ly!